simulogics/airlinesim-docs/content/docs/about/game-worlds/index.en.md

 After logging into your account, the Dashboard will show a variety of game worlds for you to choose from.
 The amount of game worlds that you can join isn't limited, so feel free to try out as many as you like.
 Keep in mind that [credits]({{< relref "docs/about/payment/index.md" >}}) will be deducted from your account for every active game world.

+You can find a list of all currently available game worlds, including their respective configurations, on [our website](https://www.airlinesim.aero/worlds).

 ## Short-Term Game Worlds

 As the name suggests, short-term game worlds have a limited runtime and usually last for about 8 to 10 months before starting over in a new iteration.
-You can find out which worlds are currently available in the table below.

 {{< hint info >}}
 **Info**